 Symptoms and side effects not specific to cancer

-Modest evidence of less anxiety at the time of surgery among people treated with guided imagery
+Modest evidence of less pain and use of pain medications after surgery among people treated with guided imagery

 Keep reading about guided imagery